samlaubscher/Bristol-Blackbook/README.md

 - As a user, I want all functionality on the site to work to avoid a bad experience.
 - As a user, I want to be able to browse all works in the db.
 - As a user, I want to clearly see the artist name, style, type and year painted for each work.
-- As a user, I want to be able to easily browse all individual artists, crews, styles amd types in the db.
+- As a user, I want to be able to easily browse all individual artists, crews, styles and types in the db.
 - As a user, I want to register for an account so that I can contribute to the database.
 - As a user, I want to see how to add content, so that I can easily contribute to the database.